Historical Apoplexy · State Legislative Adaptations · Michigan

 immediate preservation of the public peace, health, and safety of

-that food insecurity, the ongoing consequences of lead poisoning in
+is that food insecurity, the ongoing consequences of lead

-Flint, the thirty-year life expectancy gap in Detroit, the
+poisoning in Flint, the thirty-year life expectancy gap in

-the Upper Peninsula continue to impose measurable physiological harm
+geographic isolation of the Upper Peninsula continue to impose

-on Michigan residents, and the programs established by this act are
+measurable physiological harm on Michigan residents, and the

 REFERENCES